EdDataScienceEES/tutorial-zey-123/Tutorial/README.md

 Voila!
 Better, isn't it?

 #### 3.b.
 Exploring different adjustments that can be done when combining plots with `patchwork`
-Combining plots using the `+` opperator to combine plots and adding labels and titles is only the basic use of `plot_layout()`.
+Combining plots using the `+` opperator and adding labels and titles as we did in the above example is only the basic use of `plot_layout()`.
 There are endless adjustments we can do to the stacking/placement of plots, annotate the composition, controlling layouts and many more.
 Below are short summaries of how the most common adjustments can be done and the outputs they give.
+These can be chosen and adopted to best fit the data and graphics you want to use.

 ##### Stacking and Placing Plots
 You can also stack or arrange plots side by side using the / and | operators: